Saturday, June 14

 + Practice gratitude while singing/playing some worship music from Paradox on Spotify.

-+ Spend a few moments meditating on today’s Old Testament Scripture: Job 10
++ Spend a few moments meditating on today’s Old Testament Scripture: Proverbs 25

 + From your reading, finish the sentence “God, you are ___.”